 - How do they back up your data?

-- How do they manage ongoing maintenance, monitoring and upgrades?
+- How do they manage ongoing maintenance, monitoring, and upgrades?

 Cloud services leading the industry, such as Microsoft Azure, back up six copies of your information in at least two geographically dispersed data centers, which assures 99.9% availability of your data and backups.

 Unlike small data centers, leading cloud service vendors like Microsoft Azure employ a team of experts to monitor their data centers 24/7/365 to ensure seamless cloud connectivity for all their clients, regardless of size.

 There are technology innovators who set the trends and others who cling to their coattails.
 As you look for a practice management software, you need to very carefully filter out the noise and evaluate whether the solution presented is the Real Cloud.

 While migrating to the Cloud is normally a painless process, any type of move is a big deal—just like you wouldn’t throw your valuables in the trunk when you switch homes, your firm shouldn’t transfer your valuable data without a proper plan in place.

-- testing and approval
+- Testing and approval

 Of course, there will be unexpected issues, but these will be minimized.
-Different techniques should be used for copying everything over depending on the size of your database.
+Different techniques should be used for copying everything, depending on the size of your database.

 If you have a small database to migrate, you can just copy the data over your internet connection.

 This approach will not work if you have large databases.
 You might have to wait for very long data transfer from the cloud vendor to migrate.
 To deal with this, you could compress the data before sending it, or allow remote access to your dedicated machine where a team of migration experts can move data to the cloud in less time.
 With expert engineers and cloud migration specialists working on your transfer the whole process will be a breeze.
-To know more about migration, visit___

 Conclusion: Selecting Legal Practice Management Software

 You need to seek out cloud-based legal practice management solutions that not only meet the needs of your growing firm but enables it to be the best it can be.

-Unlike outdated, hosted or generic legal software that can only provide piecemeal help, or ends up costing far more in time and money, CloudLex is specifically tailored to guide personal injury law firms from intake to closure.
+Unlike outdated, hosted, or generic legal software that can only provide piecemeal help or ends up costing far more in time and money, CloudLex is specifically tailored to guide personal injury law firms from intake to closure.
 Knowing that you have a robust and high-quality solution in your office gives you protection against downtime, assurance on security, and ease-of-access from anywhere.

-All-in-one apps designed to help build, manage, and grow your personal injury practice from anywhere make CloudLex a unique, next-gen, system and the first choice in cloud-based legal practice management solutions.
+All-in-one apps designed to help build, manage, and grow your personal injury practice from anywhere make CloudLex a unique, next-gen system and the first choice in cloud-based legal practice management solutions.